jvaughan504-glitch/CyberPi_RCcar/README.md

 This project shows how to build an RC car that uses a Makeblock CyberPi as the handheld controller and an ESP32 as the receiver/motor driver interface.
 The repository contains:

-- `controller/` – CyberPi MicroPython example that reads the built-in accelerometer and buttons, then broadcasts steering/throttle data over Wi‑Fi using UDP.
+- `controller/` – CyberPi MicroPython example that reads the built-in accelerometer and buttons, offers on-device endpoint/mix tuning, then broadcasts steering/throttle data (plus aux channels) over Wi‑Fi using UDP.
 - `receiver/` – ESP32 Arduino sketch that connects to the controller's Wi‑Fi access point, decodes the UDP commands, and drives either a steering servo + bidirectional ESC (default) or two DC motors via an H-bridge (L298N/L9110S/DRV8833).

 ## Hardware overview